joshnuss/sveltekit-saas/README.md

 Then customize the `.env` file.
 You'll need to provide values for:

-- `DATABASE_URL`: The url to you database.
+- `DATABASE_URL`: The url of your database.
 - `AUTH_SECRET`: The secret Auth.js uses.
 Can be generated using `openssl rand -base64 32`
 - `GITHUB_ID`: The id of your GitHub OAuth client.
 - `GITHUB_SECRET`: The secret of your GitHub OAuth client.
 - `SECRET_STRIPE_KEY`: Your Stripe API secret key.
 - `STRIPE_WEBHOOK_SECRET`: Your Stripe secret for webhooks.

-Install all packages:
+Install the dependencies:

 ```sh
 pnpm install